 The chair or major professor of the committee is an advocate for the student and must have expertise and interest in the student's area of study.
 The chair advises, supervises, nurtures, protects, and mentors the student.
 The chair is leader of the advisory committee and manages the process so that university and graduate school guidelines are adhered to, which facilitates successful proposal and defense.

 1. Student suggests a major professor in conjunction with the appropriate graduate program coordinator.

 The advisory committee consists primarily of graduate faculty in the student's discipline.
 The committee's composition is further outlined in the student's college and degree program policy manual.
 The advisory committee works with the chair of the committee to determine whether the student's proposed study is appropriate.
 The advisory committee members have distinct expertise in content, mechanics, and methodology of the proposed study and guide the student's progress.
 The advisory committee facilitates the process and makes certain all university and graduate school policies are followed.
 The advisory committee reviews student documents as they relate to the proposal or dissertation, and with the leadership of the chair, determines when the document will be approved to move forward.
-It is expected that the student's academic college administration is aware and monitors procedures to the benefit of the student and will remain in compliance with University of Louisiana at Monroe Graduate School policy.
+It is expected that the student's academic college administration is aware and monitors procedures to the benefit of the student and will remain in compliance with Graduate School policy.

 1. Advisory committee composition is determined by the student's program and is further outlined in the student's college and degree program policy manual.

 2. The Graduate Advisory Committee Request Form is to be completed by the student's major professor and submitted to the Graduate School for approval.
 If a minor area is included in the student's program of study, at least one approved member from the graduate faculty of that area should be included on the committee.
 Changes to the advisory committee must be recommended by the student's major professor to the Director of the Graduate School.